Ablaincourt-Pressoir

 Ablaincourt-Pressoir (Picard: Ablaincourt-Pressor) is a commune in the Somme department in Hauts-de-France in northern France.

-The two villages were formerly separately administered, but were joined in 1966.
+The commune was created in 1966 by the merger of the former communes Ablaincourt and Pressoir.

 Geography

 Ablaincourt-Pressoir is found in the Santerre sub-region, where early French kings made their base, at Noyon.

 The town is in a strategic position close to the intersections of the A1 Paris-Lille autoroute and the A29 autoroute between Amiens and Saint-Quentin.
 Two departmental roads meet nearby (the D150 and the D164).

-The town also an international TGV rail station, the Gare TGV Haute-Picardie, nicknamed "The sugar-beet station" named after the predominant crop of the area.
+The town also has an international TGV rail station, the Gare TGV Haute-Picardie, nicknamed "The sugar-beet station" named after the predominant crop of the area.